Corn Pushes Gains into Friday’s Close

-Corn futures closed out Friday trade with some strength, as July was 6 cents higher and some new crop contracts posting 2 to 3 cent gains.
+Corn is trading with Monday morning losses of 4 to 6 Futures closed out Friday trade with some strength, as July was 6 cents higher and some new crop contracts posting 2 to 3 cent gains.
 July corn closed the week with a 2 cent pop, with December slipping back 6 1/4 cents on the week.
+Friday’s preliminary open interest was down 16,308 contracts.
 The front month CmdtyView national average Cash Corn price was up 6 cents at $4.21.
-Crude oil strength was supportive, following Israel strikes on Iran overnight, with the nearby contract up $5.27/barrel.
+Crude oil is well off the overnight highs and leaning lower this morning following a weekend of back and forth strikes between Israel and Iran.

+After weekend rains through parts of the southeast and the Central and Eastern Corn Belts, more rain is expected in through a large part of the belt last week.

 Commitment of Traders data from CFTC indicated the corn speculators added 9,977 contracts of futures and options to their net short position in the week that ended on June 10th.
 They held a net short of 164,020 contracts as of Tuesday.